 If you would like to be kept informed of the work Scotland’s Futures Forum, you can join our mailing list.

 We use the mailing to send messages about upcoming events and other work that may be of interest.
 We send a couple of emails a month at most.
 We ask only for your name and email address, and we never share your information with anyone else.

 If you would like to sign up, please email: ScotlandsFuturesForum@parliament.scot.

-The Futures Forum is formally constituted as a company limited by guarantee (SC288940) owned wholly by the Scottish Parliamentary Corporate Body – the body responsible for ensuring that the Scottish Parliament is provided with the property, services and staff it requires.
+The Futures Forum is formally constituted as a company limited by guarantee (SC288940) owned wholly by the Scottish Parliamentary Corporate Body (SPCB).
+This the body responsible for ensuring that the Scottish Parliament is provided with the property, services and staff it requires.
 The SPCB provides 100% of the Futures Forum’s funding.

-Our work is overseen by a Board of Directors, which is is chaired by the Parliament’s Presiding Officer.
+Our work is overseen by a Board of Directors, which is chaired by the Parliament’s Presiding Officer.
 As company directors, Board members are responsible for the leadership and strategic direction of Scotland’s Futures Forum and its programme of work.